AlgoSkyNet/stress-test/README.md

 	   --**title**: title of the strategy<br/>
 	   --**startDate**: start date of the backtest<br/>
 	   --**endDate**: end date of the backtest<br/>
+	   --**numInitialSpeedTestRuns**: how many times running the strategy in load-free environment to determine the average running time
+	   --**theoreticalUpperBound**: the number of parallel strategies can run bounded by the memory installed on the server.
+This number is provided by Ricequant, or can be requested when needed.
 		--**timeoutMillis**: the kill time for a strategy.
 If a strategy runs over this limit, it will be killed from the server side with AbnormalExit, rather than killing from the client side with CancelExit<br/>
 	   --**barType**: Minute or Day<br/>
 	   --**strategy**: file path relative to the configuration xml, or to the working directory